 Location: Cote d’Ivoire

 U.S. Embassy Abidjan Consular Operations: Routine consular services remain suspended, including routine passport renewals and Consular Reports of Birth Abroad (CRBA).
-Both non-immigrant and immigrant visa services also remain suspended.
+Both routine non-immigrant and immigrant visa services also remain suspended.
 If you are a U.S. citizen requiring assistance, including requesting an emergency passport, please contact us by e-mail at ABJAmCit@state.gov.
-Emergency passports may be issued for individuals who have urgent travel or other compelling need to replace their expiring identification documents.
+Emergency passports may be issued for individuals who have urgent travel or other compelling needs to replace their expired identification documents.
+Travelers will generally be asked to provide a flight reservation before an appointment for an emergency passport is granted.
+French and Belgian authorities will not accept U.S. emergency passports for entry into their countries, but will accept them for connections to onward flights to the United States.

 Actions to Take: